-- 19. Smith, a research analyst with a brokerage firm, decides to change his recommendation for the common stock of Green Company, Inc., from a "buy" to a "sell."
-He mails this change in investment advice to all the firm's clients on Wednesday.
-The day after the mailing, a client calls with a buy order for 500 shares of Green Company.
-In this circumstance, Smith should: - A. accept the order. - B. advise the customer of the change in recommendation before accepting the order. - c. not accept the order, because it is contrary to the firm's recommendation. - 20.
+- B. advise the customer of the change in recommendation before accepting the order. - C. not accept the order, because it is contrary to the firm's recommendation. - 37.
+Which of the following actions will help ensure the fair treatment of brokerage firm clients when a new investment recommendation is made? - A. Informing all people in the firm in advance that a recommendation is to be disseminated - B. Distributing recommendations to institutional clients prior to individual accounts - C. Minimizing the time between the decision and the dissemination of a recommendation - 38.
 Brown works for an investment counseling firm.
 Green, a new client of the firm, is meeting with Brown for the first time.
 Green used another counseling firm for financial advice for years, but she has switched her account to Brown's firm.
 After spending a few minutes getting acquainted, Brown explains to Green that she has discovered a highly undervalued stock that offers large potential gains.
 She recommends that Green purchase the stock.
 Brown has committed a violation of the Standards.
-What should she have done differently? - A. Brown should have determined Green's needs, objectives, and tolerance for risk before making a recommendation of any type of security. - B. Brown should have thoroughly explained the characteristics of the company to Green, including the characteristics of the industry in which the company operates. - C. Brown should have explained her qualifications, including her education, training, and experience and the meaning of the CFA designation. - 21.
+What should she have done differently? - A. Brown should have determined Green's needs, objectives, and tolerance for risk before making a recommendation of any type of security. - B. Brown should have thoroughly explained the characteristics of the company to Green, including the characteristics of the industry in which the company operates. - C. Brown should have explained her qualifications, including her education, training, and experience and the meaning of the CFA designation. - 39.
 ABC Investment Management acquires a new, very large account with two concentrated positions.
 The firm's current policy is to add new accounts for the purpose of performance calculation after the first full month of management.
 Cupp is responsible for calculating the firm's performance returns.
 Before the end of the initial month, Cupp notices that one of the significant holdings of the new accounts is acquired by another company, causing the value of the investment to double.
-Because of this holding, Cupp decides to account for the new portfolio as of the date of transfer, thereby allowing ABC Investment to reap the positive impact of that month's portfolio return. - A. Cupp did not violate the Code and Standards, because the GIPS standards allow composites to be updated on the date of large external cash flows. - B. Cupp did not violate the Code and Standards, because companies are allowed to determine when to incorporate new accounts into their composite calculation. - C. Cupp violated the Code and Standards because the inclusion of the new account produces an inaccurate calculation of the monthly results according to the firm's stated policies. - 22.
+Because of this holding, Cupp decides to account for the new portfolio as of the date of transfer, thereby allowing ABC Investment to reap the positive impact of that month's portfolio return.
+Which of the following statements is true? - A. Cupp did not violate the Code and Standards, because the GIPS standards allow composites to be updated on the date of large external cash flows. - B. Cupp did not violate the Code and Standards, because companies are allowed to determine when to incorporate new accounts into their composite calculation. - C. Cupp violated the Code and Standards because the inclusion of the new account produces an inaccurate calculation of the monthly results according to the firm's stated policies. - 40.
 Paper was recently terminated as one of a team of five managers of an equity fund.
 The fund had two value-focused managers and terminated one of them to reduce costs.
 In a letter sent to prospective employers, Paper presents, with written permission of the firm, the performance history of the fund to demonstrate his past success.
+Which of the following statements is true?